HIGHLEVEL SETUP

 Business Profile & Core Account Details

-Set up your client’s sub-account with accurate company information so communications, reporting, and system logic function correctly.
+Set up your company's sub-account locations with accurate company information so communications, reporting, and system logic function correctly.
+Updating these fields in the Business Profile ensures the information automatically populates across emails, templates, automations, and compliance footers.

 Account details